reasonml/reason-react/docs/working-with-optional-data.md

 title: Working with Optional Data
 ---

-If you're coming from Javascript, optional data can be a real pain in the butt.
-ReasonML removes a *whole class* of `null` and `undefined` bugs which makes your code WAY safer and easier to write, but it takes some good examples to get you there :smile:
+If you're coming from JavaScript, optional data can be a real pain.
+ReasonML removes a *whole class* of `null` and `undefined` bugs which makes your code safer and easier to write, but it takes some good examples to get you there :smile:

+ReasonML uses the `option` type to represent optional data.
+As defined in the standard library [here](https://reasonml.github.io/api/Option.html).

+Here are a few examples of how to work with optional data in ReasonML, using the [Belt][melange-belt] library from `melange.belt`.

 ### Accessing Optional Nested Data